Table of contents

 If enabled, users will not be able to change their password to one which appears in any known public data breach and is therefore considered compromised.
 This option uses the 3rd party Have I Been Pwned? service.
 For more information, please see this blog post.Two Factor Authentication (2FA)

-Two-Factor Authentication requires all users to log in with an additional authorization code sent to their registered email address each time they log in with their regular MIDAS credentials.
+Two-Factor Authentication requires all users to sign in with an additional authorization code each time they sign-in with their regular MIDAS credentials.

 Enable Two-Factor Authentication for all users?